Liberalism, speech, and why Gaza matters

 Still, perception matters.
 After Trump’s re-election, the “zeitgeist shift” rippled through politics and corporate boardrooms.
 Suddenly, dozens of corporations rolled back their Diversity, Equity, and Inclusion (#DEI) programs.
 Woke capital simply pivoted into #MAGA capital.

 Liberal woke capital was about projecting inclusion as market expansion: Pride logos in June.
 Minorities cast in blockbuster films.
 “Inclusive” ad campaigns.
-It looked progressive, but it was always about markets: new demographics = new customers.
-Sometimes the invisible hand holds a rainbow flag.
+It looked progressive, but it is the normal markets: new demographics = new customers, just sometimes the invisible hand holds a rainbow flag.

 MAGA Capital, in contrast, is about disciplining workers and pleasing investors.
 It’s about showing loyalty to the strongman, not customers.
 DEI didn’t collapse because “the people rejected it.”
 CEOs saw an opening: align with Trump, roll back diversity, keep profits flowing.